Ayayron1234/gpgpu/README.md

 # Mandelbrot and Julia Set Renderer with CUDA, SDL, and ImGui

-## Introduction

-Embark on a visual journey into the Mandelbrot and Julia sets with this CUDA-accelerated C++ program.
-Harnessing the parallel computing capabilities of NVIDIA's CUDA architecture, SDL for graphics rendering, and ImGui for a dynamic user interface, this program provides an immersive and interactive exploration of intricate fractal landscapes.

 ![](screenshots/julia.png)

 ## Features

 - **Dynamic Visualization:** Explore the Mandelbrot and Julia sets dynamically by adjusting parameters such as zoom, pan, and iteration count through the intuitive ImGui user interface.